 Thank you for your interest in Federal Work-Study!
 Below you will find some frequently asked questions that will be useful in understanding the program.

 Federal Work-Study (FWS) is designed to provide part-time employment to students who have established financial need according to federal guidelines.
 The primary goal of the Federal Work-Study program is to provide students with the opportunity to gain work experience and offset some of their educational costs.

 Any student who wants to be considered for FWS must complete a Free Application for Federal Student Aid (FAFSA) and indicate an interest in work-study on the application.

 Federal Work-Study jobs are posted online on the Financial-Aid Office website.
 Click HERE

-You must accept your awards through the student portal and complete all the required paperwork through Human Resources.
+You must complete all the required paperwork through Human Resources.

 You are responsible for monitoring your Federal Work-Study earnings.
 You cannot earn more than what you were awarded.
 If you exceed your FWS award, you will need to ask your employer to change you to a non-Federal Work-Study position or you could be terminated, based on the department's budget.

 You must STOP working if any of the following apply to you:

 - You are enrolled less than half time (under six units);